 The Campion Foundation

-Gifts to the Foundation are fully tax-deductible.
+All gifts to the Foundation are fully tax-deductible.

 The Foundation is one of two bodies, separate though complementary, involved in the development of the College: